From Atiyah Classes to Homotopy Leibniz Algebras: algebras

-\begin{rmk} It is implicitly stated in~\cite{Kapranov} (see also \cite{Willerton, Ramadoss}) that, if $X$ is a complex manifold, then $T_X[-1]$ is a Lie algebra object in the derived category $D^+(X)$ of bounded below complexes of sheaves of $\mathcal{O}_X$-modules with coherent cohomology.
-This is simply Theorem~\ref{laoidc} in the special case where $L=T_X\otimes\CC$ and $A=T\zo_X$. \end{rmk}
+\begin{remark} It is implicitly stated in~\cite{Kapranov} (see also \cite{Willerton, Ramadoss}) that, if $X$ is a complex manifold, then $T_X[-1]$ is a Lie algebra object in the bounded below derived category $D^+(X)$ of coherent sheaves on $X$.
+This is simply Theorem~\ref{laoidc} in the special case when $L=T_X\otimes\CC$ and $A=T\zo_X$. \end{remark}